ECB recommends fine and ban for Ballance and others

 The ECB said Ballance's fine should be reduced from £12,500 and the suspension reduced from 10 weeks because he admitted guilt and apologised to Rafiq.

-It said Ballance, 33, should also go on an education course and be reprimanded.
+It said Ballance, 33, should also go on an education course if he intends to return to cricket in a playing or coaching capacity and be reprimanded.

 Ballance's lawyer Craig Harris said the financial penalty should be reduced because being involved in the proceedings led to the end Ballance's Yorkshire career, the loss of a sponsorship contract and him not being considered for England.